acestream/ace-network-docs/docs/library/crypto-assets-and-fees.md

 System pool - 30% of the content access price

-Commercial broadcasts and private/individual pools - 10% of the plan + a one-time fixed fee when activating the Premium Pool service.
+Personalized pools without creating content provider tokens (without using the Ace Maker financial protocol) - 30% of the content access price + one-time fixed fee to create premium pool

+Commercial (paid) broadcasts without creating a pool - 30% of the content access price

 Assumed level of audience engagement - 30% of all users